Subhraneel77/DiabetesPredML/README.md

-# DiabetesPrediction Machine Learning Pipeline
+# Diabetes Prediction Machine Learning Pipeline

 ### Step 1: Create a new environment